xbryan25/ccc181-web-ssis/README.md

 ### Backend
 Powered by Flask (Python 3.10+) to provide a RESTful API layer.
 Pipenv is used to manage dependencies and environments.

-### Database
+### Database & Storage
-Data is stored in PostgreSQL, fully containerized using Docker for consistency across environments. pgAdmin is included for graphical database management.
+- PostgreSQL: Stores structured application data, fully containerized using Docker. pgAdmin included for graphical database management.
+- Supabase Storage: Used to store user-uploaded images for student avatars, providing secure and scalable object storage.

 ### DevOps
 The application uses Docker to orchestrate containers and ensure reproducible development setups.